DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D10_Jfrogartifactory.md

 ```
 - There will be a window where it pop-ups for packages (or) in the welcome screen
 ![image](https://github.com/user-attachments/assets/e2b19521-4981-4982-a0ba-e157fe19ebdb)
-- Click on Maven and the name as it used in the coming days just copy paste the link generated
+- Click on Maven and the name as it used in the coming days just copy paste the link generated,so here we are using Maven repository in Jfrog
 - Click on Articatory--> Artifacts (To check whether the maven packages are installed or not)

 ## 3. Generate access token with username